 In 1981 the church, needing more room, was able to meet at 33 Ermine Street, Little Stukeley.
 By the end of 1981 attendance was growing however it began to dwindle.
 The remaining church members approached pastor Rick Stucke who had been a pastor at Mildenhall to come as a missionary pastor 'to work with the church to lead them in growth and stability'.

-During the latter part of 1982 the church got permission to extend the building and to move a portable building on the property.
-Attendance grew to an average of 75 in the Sunday morning service and in September the decision was made to look for new property.
-Mrs. Pennington offered the site at 37 Ermine Street, Little Stukeley.
+During the latter part of 1983 under the ministry missionary pastor Rick Stucke the church was consolidated and grew in size.
+In 1984 the church received permission to extend the portable building on the property.
+Attendance grew to an average of 75 in the Sunday morning service and in September the decision was made to look for a new property.
+Mrs Pennington offered the site at 37 Ermine Street, Little Stukeley.

 On 21 October 1984, the church voted to buy the property at 37 Ermine Street for 78,000.00.
 The portable building was moved to the new location and the morning worship attendance grew to 125.
 In 1985 pastor Stucke stepped down as missionary pastor.
 The church called Ron Valerio to be the first non-missionary pastor.
 He returned to the USA in 1986.

 Pastor Stucke was approached and invited to become the full time pastor of AIBC.
 He arrived with his family in January 1987.
 Under the ministry of Pastor Stucke, the church grew and expanded .
 The church began the long road to building a church building on its property.
 In October 1988 ground-breaking took place for the present building.
 Sunday Morning attendance averaged 175.
 The year 1989 saw the completion of the auditorium and fellowship hall and a prayer of dedication was made for the new building in April.
 Work then began on the Sunday school-wing which was completed in 1990.
 Pastor Stucke returned to the United States in 1990 to take up a full-time conference ministry.